Percival Lowell: Pluto

 Lowell's greatest contribution to planetary studies came during the last decade of his life, which he devoted to the search for Planet X, a hypothetical planet beyond Neptune.
 Lowell believed that the planets Uranus and Neptune were displaced from their predicted positions by the gravity of the unseen Planet X. Lowell started a search program in 1906.
 A team of human computers, led by Elizabeth Williams were employed to calculate predicted regions for the proposed planet.
 The program initially used a camera 5 in in aperture.
 The small field of view of the 42 in reflecting telescope rendered the instrument impractical for searching.
 From 1914 to 1916, a 9 in telescope on loan from Sproul Observatory was used to search for Planet X. Lowell did not discover Pluto but later Lowell Observatory (observatory code 690) would photograph Pluto in March and April 1915, without realizing at the time that it was not a star.

 In 1930, Clyde Tombaugh, working at the Lowell Observatory, discovered Pluto near the location expected for Planet X. Partly in recognition of Lowell's efforts, a stylized P-L monogram (♇) – the first two letters of the new planet's name and also Lowell's initials – was chosen as Pluto's astronomical symbol.
 However, it would subsequently emerge that the Planet X theory was mistaken.

 Pluto's mass could not be determined until 1978, when its satellite Charon was discovered.
-This confirmed what had been increasingly suspected: Pluto's gravitational influence on Uranus and Neptune is negligible, certainly not nearly enough to account for the discrepancies in their orbits.
+This confirmed what had been increasingly suspected: Pluto's gravitational influence on Uranus and Neptune is negligible, not nearly enough to account for the discrepancies in their orbits.
 In 2006, Pluto was reclassified as a dwarf planet by the International Astronomical Union.

-In addition, it is now known that the discrepancies between the predicted and observed positions of Uranus and Neptune were not caused by the gravity of an unknown planet.
+In addition, the discrepancies between the predicted and observed positions of Uranus and Neptune were found not to be caused by the gravity of an unknown planet.
 Rather, they were due to an erroneous value for the mass of Neptune.
-Voyager 2's 1989 encounter with Neptune yielded a more accurate value of its mass, and the discrepancies disappear when using this value.
+Voyager 2's 1989 encounter with Neptune yielded a more accurate value of its mass, and the discrepancies disappeared when using this value.